claykaufmann/personal-site/projects/blackjack.md

 github: https://github.com/claykaufmann/cs205-final-project
 ---

 This was a small web-app/game I made for a final project for a class I took at UVM, CS205 Software Engineering.
 It was developed with 3 other groupmates, Rachel Liston, Aidan Siegal, and Vincent Lai over the course of a month and a half.
-A running version of the game can be found at [cs205.claykaufmann.com](http://cs205.claykaufmann.com).

 I spearheaded most of the project development.
 As the only project member with any React experience, I took over almost all of the React/JS development.
 On top of that, I drafted the app structure, including the JSON communication between the front end and backend of the app.
 Finally, I set up both the frontend and backend directory structures, as well as wrote a simple VSCode run script to allow both projects to be started easier.